tygor/Liriope-Framework/Notes.markdown

 > I'd like to add in navigation helpers.
 Maybe working towards reading folder structure to auto-generate it.

+* Figure out Controller paradigm and Content File CMS paradigm

+> They don't seem to play together at the moment, and I wnat the ability for my content pages to call on the power of the MVC.

 Config variables
 ----------------